clinical-meteor/cookbook/cookbook/database-management.md

 ````
 ===========================================
 #### Reset a Replica Set
 Delete the local database files.
-Just exit the Mongo shell, navigate to the dbpath, and delete the local files.
+Just exit the Mongo shell, navigate to the ``/dbpath`` (wherever you set it up), and delete the files within that directory.

 ===========================================